rezmansouri/sun-sim/docs/week_30.md

 - Is $\Omega_{\text{rot}}=2.865\times10^{-6}\text{rad}$ a constant? is the value correct?

+- The derivatives are computed using fft.
+Should I do finite differences?

 ### Next step

+0. Make sure the physics loss is correct.
+0 on MAS.

 1. Two 140-channel SFNOs
     - One for velocity